h2oai/sparkling-water/README.md

 ### Build

 Download Spark installation and point environment variable `SPARK_HOME` to it.
+Befure building this project, you may want to build Spark: go to Spark folder and do `sbt assembly`.

 Then use the provided `gradlew` to build project:

 In order to build the whole project, one of the following properties needs to be set: